-&lt;sup>36 21 CFR 312.23(a)(8).
+38 21 CFR 312.23(a)(8).

-&lt;sup>37 See the Data Standards Catalog for the latest version of SEND required and the relevant requirement dates for specific submission types.
+39 See the Data Standards Catalog for the latest version of SEND required and the relevant requirement dates for specific submission types.
 Please note all references to SEND being required in this Guide refer to this standardized format being required for an electronic submission of clinical or nonclinical study data under section 745A(a) of the FD&C Act.

-- C. The age of the animal at study start does not impact whether the SEND requirement applies.
-Dedicated juvenile animal studies that typically include multiple phases cannot currently be modelled in FDA-supported SENDIGs and therefore would not require SEND.
-However, when general toxicology studies (single- or repeat-dose) are conducted with juvenile animals (e.g., young, post-weaning animals), SEND is required as outlined above. - D. Carcinogenicity studies and repeat-dose toxicity studies that support a carcinogenicity Special Protocol Assessment (SPA) require SEND when they are initiated after an FDA-supported SENDIG requirement date as described in the Data Standards Catalog.
+- D. Carcinogenicity studies and repeat-dose toxicity studies that support a carcinogenicity Special Protocol Assessment (SPA) require SEND when they are initiated after an FDA-supported SENDIG requirement date as described in the Data Standards Catalog.
 These studies are used to inform regulatory decisions related to the risk to human subjects and ultimately impact labeling. - E. The requirement for SEND is not limited to the drug substance.
 Nonclinical studies that are modeled in an FDA-supported SENDIG version (e.g., repeat-dose toxicology) and are conducted to assess the safety of any component or metabolite of the proposed clinical therapeutic product, require SEND.
 Examples of such components include but are not limited to the active moiety (API), impurities, excipients, leachables, extractables, pro-drugs, combination products, vaccine adjuvants, and drug/device combinations. - F. The study report status or the finalization of the study report (i.e., draft, interim or final) does not impact whether the SEND requirement applies. - G. The requirement for SEND is not limited to GLP studies.
 As both GLP and non-GLP toxicity studies may be submitted to the FDA to support clinical safety, the decision for inclusion of SEND is independent of GLP status.
 In cases where non-GLP toxicity studies are submitted to support a determination of safety, as outlined above, such studies must include SEND. - H. SEND is not required for study types that are not listed in an FDA-supported SENDIG (e.g., primary pharmacology) even if one or more endpoints are able to be modeled in SEND. - I. If SEND datasets are generated by the sponsor for nonclinical studies that are not intended to support clinical safety, the Agency would accept these; however, submission of these datasets would not be required.